 Startups’ have taken a humongous place in a developing country like India.
 It is a part of the mainstream now.
 Masayoshi Son (Founder & CEO) Of SoftBank says, “THIS IS THE BEGINNING OF INDIA”.
+Entrepreneurship is booming today and it presents a very good opportunity for startups!
 We will discuss the top 5 Indian startups here.

 It was five months later from India’s 69th Independence Day when our honorable Prime Minister, Mr. Narendra Modi encouraged young entrepreneurs by unveiling the historic “Start-up Action Plan” from the portico of India’s landmark Red Fort.